Indexing Co vs Goldsky

 This means fast deploys, sub-second latency, and less operational overhead than self-hosted subgraphs.
 Mirror adds flexibility beyond raw subgraphs, but the subgraph side still carries the contract-centric model and AssemblyScript requirement.

 Indexing Co doesn't use subgraphs at all.
 You define pipelines that source events from any chain, transform them with TypeScript, and deliver directly to your infrastructure.
-The transformation layer is fully custom -- you write the logic, not a subgraph mapping.
+The transformation layer is fully custom: you write the logic, not a subgraph mapping.

 Feature Comparison